Xanderlover/Arch-Arc-LINUX-/README.md

 # Arch-Arc-LINUX-
 My Experience with linux

-Installed Arch Linux, and it looks feels great!
+Installed Arch Linux, and it looks and feels great!
 This will be useful for computer science.